 Hormones control everything and your lifestyle can control your hormones.
 Hormones have profound effects on just about every aspect of your body.
-Hormones are not what you think.
+However, hormones are not what you think.
 Vitamin D is a hormone, so are melatonin, cortisol, insulin and thyroid.
 All have an effect on your weight!

 Studies showed that women with low levels of Vitamin D weighed more and gained more than women with adequate levels.